TritonDataCenter/sdc-cloudapi/docs/admin.md

 a customer, which will be applied to the current image/os, the global limit will not be applied.

-These rules are intented to allow things like:
+These rules are intended to allow things like:

 - Define a global limits for all customers, for example, restrict globally to either 2 machines or 2048GiB of RAM.